jgswift/kenum/README.md

 ### Bitwise

-Kenum also provides an enum implementation that uses bitwise flags.
+The bitwise implementation that uses bitwise flags as values.
-Bitwise enums allow multiple values to be set at once Bitwise constants must be numbers in multiples of 2.
+Bitwise flags can be combined and allow multiple flags to be set at once Constants *must* be numbers in multiples of 2.
 An example set would be 1, 2, 4, 8, 16, 32, etc..

 ```php
 <?php